bloominstituteoftechnology/front-end-project-week/note-app/README.md

       (3) Edit Note: same as #2, with 'edit note' for content head (4) View Note - displays the note title/description, saved to a          state, with edit/delete button on top right that route to            different pages.
 Delete drops a modal that asks to confirm           deletion, and 2 options 'delete' and 'no'

+(c) Questions
+(1) Should I have the NavBar as a repeated component, or render it statically and change the items around it?
+Which is considered better?